Skip to main content

 Faculty office hours

-Look at your syllabus, D2L, or ask your professor for their office hours, then go and meet with them during those office hours.
+Connect with your professors during office hours to ask questions, receive feedback and deepen your understanding of course material.
+Office hours are one of the best resources for academic success.
+Look at your syllabus, D2L, or ask your professor for their office hours.
 Have a question or two in mind, such as, what would you recommend I do to improve my performance?
 What do you think the most successful students in your class have in common?
 Can you recommend additional practice problems/readings/study strategies based on my performance in your class?
 While catching them before or after class might seem convenient, your professors are not always able, or prepared, to give you the attention they’d like to as they are transitioning in/out of the classroom, but office hours are for this exact purpose.

 Peer2Peer Tutoring